theodox/tadwtf/tadwtf_outline.md

 			+ I tend to rotate people in an out of the hotseat
 			+ so there is fast response
 			+ and tactical knowledge
 		- Key point: don't siloize!
-	* A good pop quiz:
-		- find an obscure production feature
-		- ask a TA how it works
-			- do they know how?
-			- can they figure it out?
-			- do they know who does know?
-		- obviously, nobody knows everything
-		- but a healthy group knows how to find it out.
 	+ Tactics reprise
 		* Good tactics is all about service
 			- saving #braincells